-The following is a Guest Post from Tony.
-A successful investor who has had years of experience with stocks, commodities, and currencies, Tony blogs at A Young Investor where he explains his investment ideas.
+The following is a Guest Post from Tony, a successful investor who has had years of experience with stocks, commodities, and currencies.

 There are many misconceptions about investing and the markets.
 By dispelling these misconceptions, I hope you will become a more successful and realistic investor.
 Cheers!

 The Insider Buying Lie

 Believing that insiders know more about their stock than “outsiders” do, novices assume that:

 - “The insiders are buying their own stock.”

 - “The insiders know more about their company than I do.”

 Let me tell you what’s wrong with these assumptions.

 1. Since an insider would never tell you “I’m buying on inside information”, how can you confirm the insider buying rumors that, in 95% of all cases, are absolutely false?
 You can’t.
 Hence, the conclusion can be made that insider buying rumours are used by two kinds of people to manipulate the stock’s price: high level executives or big traders.
 If the stock price is tanking, an insider might want to use these rumours to prop up the stock’s price, at the buyer’s expense.
 In similar fashion, another trader who wants to get rid of his long position will need a big market to swallow it for him, or else his own liquidating will work against him.
 As a result, the trader will find that the “insiders are buying” rumours can be quite useful for “creating a market” at the expense of fools in the market.

 2. While it’s true that insiders know more about their own company than outsiders do, they’re not any better at TRADING their own stock than you or me.
 Besides earnings reports and management details, factors such as technicals, market sentiment, and the macro economy often play big roles in determining a stock’s price.
 Knowing the earnings report before it’s publicly available doesn’t mean the insider will able to trade successfully.